morrislab-pc/lab_website/content/tutorials/file_management.md

 Keeping your electronic documents organized can be quite a chore in today's connected world.

+<!--more-->

 Wherever the documents are stored it is important to keep them organized and up-to-date.

-<!--more-->
+That's where [file management](https://www.techopedia.com/definition/1832/file-management-system) comes in.
+Here are some resources for learning how to work with he files on your computer:

 ### Windows